ehabahmed2/stock_tracker/README.md

 ## 🔐 Authentication

-Use `/api/token/` to get your JWT access and refresh tokens.
+Use `/api/accounts/register/` then `/api/accounts/login/` to get your JWT access and refresh tokens.

 ## 📈 API Endpoints